vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_frigate.md

 You can add a direct livestream based on the rtsp url with the custom HACS integration WebRTC.

 Repo: [https://github.com/AlexxIT/WebRTC](https://github.com/AlexxIT/WebRTC) \
-There are a lot of possible settings possible, check this site for them.
+There are a lot of possible settings, check this site for them.

-Install this integration via this button in your own HA instance.\
+Install this integration, via this button, into your own HA instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=AlexxIT&repository=WebRTC&category=integration)

 ```yaml